 If, as recommended, a program originator completes the narrative before beginning data entry activities in CIM, the originator may simply copy-and-paste the requested information from the narrative directly to the corresponding field in CIM.
 The only exception is that tables from the narrative (such as requirements lists, TMCs, study plans, enrollment projections, etc.), whether text-based or graphical, will not paste successfully into the CIM program form.
 It is therefore necessary to reconstruct these manually in CIM using CIM's built-in table construction and formatting tools.
 Also, the originator should paste an electronic copy of the complete Narrative document into the Program Goals and Objectives section of the CIM program outline.
-Copies of the new program forms (CP-3 and CP-4 for credit programs, or NP-3 and NP-4 for noncredit programs) should also be uploaded there.
+Copies of the new program forms (CP-3 and CP-4) should also be pasted here.

 Details concerning the information required in each section of the Narrative and the specific Narrative sections required for each type of degree proposal will be addressed in the applicable subsections of the Technical Review and Style Guide for CMS Data Fields section.
-A summary table of recommended correlations between CIM data fields and the Narrative items, ordered by the location of the CIM data field in the program outline data entry form, is provided below.
+A table of recommended correlations between CIM data fields and the structure of the Narrative, ordered by the location of the CIM data field in the data entry form, is provided below.

-CIM FIELD NAME CORRESPONDING SECTION OF NARRATIVE Net Annual Labor Demand† (required for credit CTE programs only; this field will not be visible for transfer, local, or noncredit programs) Item 5 Part B+ (credit CTE only); compare to Enrollment and Completer Projections data to provide a measure of program need Program Goals and Objectives (do not include career opportunities or PSLOs in this field) Item 1 Part A Career Opportunities (required for CTE programs; highly recommended for non-CTE programs) Item 1 Part B Catalog Description (do not list course requirements or PSLOs here as these are documented in other CIM fields; for ADTs, also include Catalog Description statutory language) Item 2 Part A Program Requirements (for ADTs, include Program Requirements statutory language; for ADTs and UCTPs, obtain the course requirements listing from the TMC rather than from the Narrative) ADT and UCTP degrees: Item 2 Part C (statutory language only; omit course requirements from the narrative, as the TMC contains this list) All other program types: Item 3 Part A Plan of Study (may be combined with Program Requirements if a certificate or proficiency award can be completed in one semester) Item 3 Part B Enrollment and Completer Projections† (course enrollment numbers from the Narrative may be omitted in the CMS; but provide support for the number of completers based on the enrollment figures from Item 5 of the Narrative) Item 5 Part A† (when required, include two years of the most recent available end-of-term enrollment numbers for each course required in the program, excluding newly developed courses; these may be aggregated by year rather than broken out for each term) Place of Program in Curriculum/Similar Programs† Item 6† Similar Programs at Other Colleges in Service Area† Item 7 Part A† Master Planning Item 4 Advisory Committee Recommendation (credit CTE only; text AND attachment are required) + Item 3 Part C+ (credit CTE only; attach to CIM rather than appending to the Narrative) Regional Consortia Meeting Minutes+ (credit CTE only; attachment is required and CIM/Narrative text is optional) Item 7 Part B+ (credit CTE only; attach document to CIM rather than appending it to the Narrative) Program Student Learning Outcomes (ensure that these match the outcomes in TracDat) ADT and UCTP degrees: Item 1 Part C All other program types: Item 2 Part B
+CIM FIELD NAME CORRESPONDING SECTION OF NARRATIVE Net Annual Labor Demand (CTE only) Item 1 Part C (CTE only) Program Goals and Objectives Item 1 Part A Career Opportunities Item 1 Part B Catalog Description (this may include an additional copy of the PSLOs) Item 2 Part A Program Requirements Item 3 Part A Plan of Study (can be combined with Program Requirements if a certificate or proficiency award can be completed in one semester) Item 3 Part B Enrollment and Completer Projections Item 5 Place of Program in Curriculum/Similar Programs Item 6 Similar Programs at Other Colleges in Service Area Item 7 Part A Master Planning Item 4 Advisory Committee Recommendation (CTE only; attachment is required and CIM/Narrative text is optional) Item 3 Part C (CTE only) Regional Consortia Meeting Minutes (CTE only; attachment is required and CIM/Narrative text is optional) Item 7 Part B (CTE only) Program Student Learning Outcomes Item 1 Part D AND Item 2 Part B

-Not required for transfer (ADT and UCTP) degrees. +Not required for noncredit programs
+^{} Not required for transfer (ADT and UCTP) degrees